-Woul d the e project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact ii) Strong seismic ground shaking? iii) Seismic-related ground failure, including liquefaction? iv) Landslides? b) sult in substantial off-reservation soil erosion or the loss opsoil?
+Woul d the ə project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) sub oose off-reservation people or structures to potential stantial adverse effects, including the risk of loss, injury, leath involving: i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+Refer to Division of Mines and Geology Special Publication 42. ii) Strong seismic ground shaking? iii) Seismic-related ground failure, including liquefaction? iv) Landslides? b) sult in substantial off-reservation soil erosion or the loss opsoil?